 The Mission for the Open Minds Foundation

-To teach people how to protect themselves from being unduly influenced by and falling prey to predators, and coercive groups and relationships—with a strong focus on young people (aged 5-25), who are especially vulnerable—and offering programs to help people achieve healthy personal autonomy.
+Teach people how to protect themselves from being unduly influenced by and falling prey to predators, and coercive groups and relationships—with a strong focus on young people,aged 5-25, who are especially vulnerable—and creating programs to help people recover from institutionalized undue influence and to share information about healthy personal autonomy (which includes healthy skepticism and intelligent disobedience)

 What is undue influence?

 Undue Influence happens when a predatory individual or totalist group takes control over a person’s beliefs, interests, thoughts, feelings, legal or medical rights, possessions, finances or behavior without that person’s knowledge and consent, usually under false pretenses.
 It is a legal term which has been used in courts for centuries, defining the state of control which exists when a person or group wields too much control over someone, thereby cancelling out that person’s free will and autonomy.

 How much of a problem is undue influence in our world?